aut0maticjack/lazyweb/3D-Printing-HyperCube.md

 ### Belts

 * Belts can be more easily tensioned with [Hypercube easy Belt tensioner by bagwan](https://www.thingiverse.com/thing:2092237).
-Set your belts to about 5 marks in from the long side.
-I am running 5.5, Vance is running 4.5.
 * The belts need to be evenly tensioned.
+You should not have one belt a different tension to the other belt.
 * If the frame is square and the X gantry evenly contacts the frame without belts, but does not evenly contact with belts, then the belts are not evenly tensioned.
-* If moving in the X direction also moves slightly in the Y direction, or vice versa, then belts may be unevenly tensioned.
+* If moving in the X direction also moves slightly in the Y direction, then the belts are not evenly tensioned.
-* If you move the Y carriages back and forth by hand, and the X carriage moves side to side, then the belts are not evenly tensioned.
+* If you move the Y carriages back and forth and the X carriage moves side to side, then the belts are not evenly tensioned.
 * Tying the X gantry to the rear of the frame with cable ties and then tightening the belts has solved this for several people.
-* How much to tension the belts is a topic of discussion.
-Some people have them very tight though that can kill idlers.
-Some people have their belts so loose they're essentially just sitting on the pulleys.
+* To measure belt tension, use the [Belt Tension Meter by calviniba](https://www.thingiverse.com/thing:2230598) which uses a printed part and a spring from a Pilot G-2 pen.
+Set your belts to about 5 marks in from the long side.
+I am running 5.5, Vance is running 4.5.
 * Measuring a frequency with a [sound meter app](https://play.google.com/store/apps/details?id=org.intoorbit.spectrum) is incorrect, as different lengths produce different resonance frequencies.
-* One measurement idea for belt tension is: [Belt Tension Meter by calviniba](https://www.thingiverse.com/thing:2230598) which uses a printed part and a spring from a Pilot G-2 pen.
-I have my belt 5.5 marks in from the long side.
 * I didn't like the idea of flipping the belts or having them ride on double flange bearings, so I used these idler holders for actual toothed/smooth idler pulleys.
 Note the advice not to buy cheap idlers:
     * [XY Joiner for GT2 16T Timing Pulleys by PurchenZuPoden](https://www.thingiverse.com/thing:2188100)
     * [XY Idler for GT2 16T/20T Timing Pulleys by PurchenZuPoden](https://www.thingiverse.com/thing:2186358)
+* The Aliexpress seller [Powge](https://www.aliexpress.com/store/702327) is known to be a good reliable source of toothed and untoothed idler pulleys.
-* Jerry found the idlers cracked for him, so designed thicker ones and used washers to shim the bearing ID: [JeSc HyperCube XY Idler T16](https://www.thingiverse.com/thing:2366999)
+* Jerry found the Tech2C idlers cracked for him, so designed thicker ones and used washers to shim the bearing ID: [JeSc HyperCube XY Idler T16](https://www.thingiverse.com/thing:2366999)

 ### Bed and Lead Screw